 Sometimes daydreams are frowned upon.
 Like that earlier scenario in which you were daydreaming in class and had no clue what the teacher asked you?
 That’s not good.
 During school is not the time to daydream unless that’s part of the lesson!

 Employers also often frown upon daydreaming.
-When there's work to be done, your boss wants you to work, not daydream.
+When there’s work to be done, your boss wants you to work, not daydream.
 Of course, some jobs require daydreams.
-For example, daydreaming can be helpful to an author, a scientist, or someone who creates new Wonders of the Day!
+For example, daydreaming can be helpful to an author or a scientist.
+It’s also helpful for someone who creates new Wonders of the Day!

 If you visit Wonderopolis regularly, you know how valuable daydreaming can be.
-Many of the cool things you read about came about as a result of the Wonderopolis elves daydreaming of new Wonders!
+Many of the cool things you read about came about as a result of our Wonder Friends daydreaming of new Wonders!

 Daydreaming can also help you get into a positive state of mind.
-Focusing on your hopes and dreams can help motivate you to do the things necessary to achieve those hopes and dreams.
-Daydreams can also provide inspiration to do WONDERful things that you might not otherwise been brave enough to try!
+Focusing on your hopes and dreams can help motivate you.
+Daydreams can also provide inspiration to do WONDERful things that you might not otherwise be brave enough to try!